Student Health Services

 Students see us when they (what the health center can do for them):

 Students on campus must meet three important health requirements.
-You must submit proof of:
+They must submit proof of:

-In addition, if you’ll be under 18 when you arrive on campus, you and your parents will need to complete a Consent for the Treatment of a Minor form.
+In addition, if your student will be under 18 when they arrive on campus, you will need to complete a Consent for the Treatment of a Minor form.

 These requirements are not optional.
-If you don’t take care of them, you won’t be allowed to attend classes (a hold on registration).
-You might end up paying extra money.
+If they are not taken care of, students won’t be allowed to attend classes (a hold on registration).
+Additional fees may be incurred.

 The University of California mandates that all students be covered by a health insurance plan.
 All undergraduate and graduate students are automatically enrolled in the University of California sponsored Student Health Insurance Plan (UC SHIP) unless you choose to submit an insurance waiver showing proof of comparable coverage.